dineshkummarc/isaPanel/README.md

 Documentation
 -------------

-You can found documentation at our website or our discussion board.
+The primary source of isaPanel documentation available at wiki.isaPanel.net